Learn-to-Fish License Waiver

 You will need to complete two to four forms, 15 days prior to your fishing outing and a possible follow-up form two weeks after it.
 See instructions regarding exceptions to the 15-day advance rule.

-Help Learn-to-Fish participants understand the value of fishing and a fishing license through this lesson plan, Cheap Date from the Angler Education Program, Hook, Line & Thinker! found in Teaching materials.
+Help Learn-to-Fish participants understand the value of fishing and a fishing license through this lesson plan, Cheap Date [PDF] from the Angler Education Program, Hook, Line & Thinker! found in Teaching materials.

 Other fishing license waivers